- Guide to PHARMACOLOGY

 Compound class: Natural product or derivative

-Comment: Borrelidin is a macrolide antibiotic originally isolated from Streptomyces.
+Comment: Borrelidin is a macrolide antibacterial originally isolated from Streptomyces.
 It is a noncompetitive inhibitor of both bacterial and eukaryotic threonyl-tRNA synthetases (also known as threonine--tRNA ligase), exhibiting antibacterial, antimalarial and antiangiogenic activities.

 The Malaria tab on this ligand page provides additional curator comments of relevance to the Guide to MALARIA PHARMACOLOGY